 The bio-swale project, completed in 2015,

 The international architecture firm, SmithGroup, has been retained for the project.
 Both of the new buildings are designed to demonstrate sustainability best practices.
-The administration building is being designed as a “net-zero” or even “net-positive” facility, and the visitor center will meet LEED standards.
+The Administration Building was designed as a Net-Zero or even Net-Positive facility, and the Visitor Center was designed to LEED Gold standards.

 “As part of Ford House’s commitment to sustainability, both buildings will utilize photovoltaic cells to harvest solar energy and geothermal technology to offset heating and cooling for the buildings,” said Kevin Shultis, vice president for SmithGroup.
 “The buildings will also utilize high efficiency ‘smart windows’ with a system designed to track weather conditions and alert us when windows should be opened or closed to obtain the highest energy efficiency.”